 Step 3: Connect Your Phone Cord

-Step 4: Connect Your Ethernet Cable
+Step 4: Set Up Your Ethernet Cable

 Connect the yellow Ethernet cable to any of the yellow ports on the back of your modem.
 Plug one end of the cable into the modem and the other end into a port on your computer.
 Your computer’s port will look similar to a phone jack.
-If you’ve made the right connection, the Ethernet port lights on your computer will illuminate.
+If you’ve made the right connection, the Ethernet port lights on your computer will flash.

 Step 5: Check Your Connections